 Create a detailed summary for sign-off

-This is an example of focusing on acquisition or winning customers - I took out a lot of our details and I just put in some generic questions in here so you can use it as a framework.
-I’ve used this to focus on retention, I've used it to focus on growth, but you lay everything out and you put a timeline to it and say “What do we want to do?” so you can start coordinating all the different functions within your company.
+This is an example of focusing on acquisition or winning customers - I took out a lot of our details and I just put in some generic questions here so you can use it as a framework.
+I’ve used this to focus on retention, and I've used it to focus on growth, but you lay everything out and you put a timeline to it and say “What do we want to do?” so you can start coordinating all the different functions within your company.

-You can take action, you can do it by month, by quarter, by year, pick whatever timeframe you want.
+You can take action, you can do it by month, by quarter, by year, and pick whatever timeframe you want.

 Expansion & the importance of LTV